cfengine/documentation/getting-started/overviews/mission-portal.markdown

 ## See Also ##
 * [Sketches Available in the Mission Portal][Sketches Available in the Mission Portal]
 * [Sketch Flow in CFEngine Enterprise][Sketch Flow in CFEngine Enterprise]
+* [Integrating Mission Portal with git][Integrating Mission Portal with git]
+* [Controlling Access to the Design Center UI][Controlling Access to the Design Center UI]